Olabe to Eskerrika

 Starting out on day 6 of my Camino del Norte

 Waking up well-rested in Olabe, I drank a quick cup of coffee, filled my hydration bladder and headed out on the trail.
 It was supposed to get hot today, and I was hoping to cover some mileage before the sun got too high in the sky.
+As I made my way up the steep hill out of town and out into the forest, I finally felt like I was adjusting to the rhythm of life as a pilgrim.

 The morning was quiet, mainly spent walking on my own and listening to a podcast as I made my way between the small towns.
 I felt like I was finally starting to get into a groove, growing accustomed to the simple, steady tempo of walk, eat, sleep.
 There is definitely something mentally relaxing about having very well-established goals in day to day life that lets the mind wander.